lequan310/playwright-mcp-python/README.md

   - Description: Take a screenshot of the current page.
 You can't perform actions based on the screenshot, use browser_snapshot for actions.
   - Parameters:
     - `type` (string, optional): Image format for the screenshot.
 Default is png.
-    - `filename` (string, optional): File name to save the screenshot to.
-Defaults to `page-{timestamp}.{png|jpeg}` if not specified.
     - `element` (string, optional): Human-readable element description used to obtain permission to screenshot the element.
 If not provided, the screenshot will be taken of viewport.
 If element is provided, ref must be provided too.
-    - `ref` (string, optional): Exact target element reference from the page snapshot.
+    - `ref` (string, optional): Exact target element reference (CSS selector) from the page snapshot.
 If not provided, the screenshot will be taken of viewport.
 If ref is provided, element must be provided too.
     - `fullPage` (boolean, optional): When true, takes a screenshot of the full scrollable page, instead of the currently visible viewport.
 Cannot be used with element screenshots.
   - Read-only: **true**